NumberSigmaTafKsee/LV2Lab/README.md

 # The GUI is sold seperately
 * There is no end to the options you can use for it
 * This is only the glue to connect the audio/midi to the interpreters
+* You can even use Juce if you connect it to the audio/midi ports

 # I am thinning it out now